Come and find out more about us

 What we do?
 What courses are we running?
 What’s different about Re-Vision?
 Who comes to Re-Vision?

 Our introductory events continue to be very popular.
-Our intake for 2021 has now closed but If you are considering training with us you are encouraged to look at upcoming introductory events as soon as you can, in order to be in a position to apply for the foundation course staring in autumn 2022.
+Do look at upcoming introductory events as soon as you can, in order to be in a position to apply for the foundation course or the post diploma psychotherapy training both starting in autumn 2022, Applications are now open for both courses.

 Your first step would probably be a Taster Evening.
-These evenings (7-9pm) start with a presentation about the Re-Vision approach and a short exercise to give you a taste of our inside-out learning style.
+These on-line evenings (7-9pm) start with a presentation about the Re-Vision approach and a short exercise to give you a taste of our inside-out learning style.
 There will be an opportunity to ask questions of the introductory team (which will include at least one graduate of our training).
 Light refreshments will be available.
-The next date is Tuesday 19th October.
+The next taster will be held on Monday 11th July.

-We also hold Heart and Soul days: a full day workshop providing an experiential opportunity to find out about Re-Vision and our style of training.
-The next of these will be held on Sunday 24th October.
+We also hold Heart and Soul days: a full day in-person workshop providing an experiential opportunity to find out about Re-Vision and our style of training.
+The next of these will be held on Saturday 10th September

 Full details and future dates for both sets of events can be found on the introductory events page.